fetchai/docs-archived/docs/getting-started/quickstart.md

 We also have <a href="https://build.fetch.ai/">Etch playground</a>, while not the best way to develop contracts it's a great way to <a href="https://build.fetch.ai/">learn Etch.</a>

-## Training a neural network
+## Using the machine learning library

-Let's look at an example of how to use the Fetch.ai machine learning library for standalone applications.
+Let's look at an example of how to use the Fetch.ai machine learning library to train a neural network in a standalone applicatoin.
 This example will predict house prices for the Boston Housing Dataset, which can be downloaded from [here](http://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html).

 The implementation is based on the [Etch language](/etch-language), which is also used to write smart contracts on the Fetch.ai ledger; you saw a very brief example in the previous section.
 Instructions to set up an Etch development environment can be found [here](/etch-language/getstarted/).